SnailUSB/stardew-unobtainable-items/README.md

-# Stardew Unobtainable Items - Made by @SnailUSB
+# Stardew Unobtainable Items - Made by @SnailUSB 🐌
-★This save file has all of the current unobtainable items in stardew valley 1.5, in a stack of 999 when possible.
+🐌This save file has all of the current unobtainable items in stardew valley 1.5.6, in a stack of 999 when possible.

-★All of the items can be found in the shed to the left of the house
+🐌 All of the items can be found in the shed to the left of the house

+★ ***Map will be updated to include/change any unobtainable items that come with the 1.6 update, once its out***

 # The Unobtainable Items
 - Cowboy boots